Ceretto Azienda Vitivinicole

 Barolo – Bricco Rocche

-A painstaking search lasting years led to the selection of four vineyards in the Barolo wine-growing area.
+A painstakingly long search led to the selection of four vineyards in the Barolo wine-growing area.
 At their centre lies the winery in Castiglione Falletto.
 Designed by Turin architects De Abate according to modern criteria, it was built to meet every functional requirement whilst blending into the surrounding landscape.

 Only Barolo is produced here, from the grapes grown on the 11 hectares of estate owned vines situated in the villages of La Morra (Brunate), Serralunga (Prapò), Castiglione Falletto (Bricco Rocche) and Barolo (Cannubi), for an annual production of just 40 000 bottles.